FrostOS-Team/FrostOS/toOtherMembers.md

 Once finished, I'll post it to the CC Forums.
 You can code API's for the software and if you already have an API, you can have a go intergrating the API

 ** ~Lewis **

+P.S.
+The server has been down for the past week!
+I am concerned ;-;
+~Yoshi